 “No, I’m sending you with Sanchez, Keys, and Georgia.
 God help any bastard that takes Georgia.”
 Richard stood quietly and stared at me, the silence was becoming awkward.

-His radio beeped and cracked, the voice on the other end let us know the civilian clothes had arrived.
+Richard's radio beeped and cracked, the voice on the other end let us know the civilian clothes had arrived.
 The rest of my fellow decoys were busy getting ready for the nightlife of Juarez.

 Back in the main room of the cave, I was handed a hot pink bikini top, dark khaki cargo shorts, and pair of flimsy woven sandals.
-There was a sad looking black stretchy top left in the pile of clothes.
+There was a sad-looking black stretchy top left in the pile of clothes.
 I quickly grabbed the dusty garment and pulled it on over the bikini top.

 “I look like a color-blind streetwalker.
 Are you sure this is what the local women wear around here?”
 I asked of the room.